An illustration of chaotic lines on a red background, representing business process management.

 What is a business process?

-A business process describes a series of steps you need to take to achieve a specific goal.
+A business process is a series of steps you need to take to achieve a specific goal.
 These steps are usually repeated, and can be improved over time.
 Business processes are present in every team, every department, and every quarter.
 Here are some examples of common business processes:

 • Customer support ticket escalation